Haketilo 2.0 first pre-release (version 2.0-beta1)

 Comments

-Added by jacobk about 2 months ago
+Added by jacobk about 1 year ago

 Haketilo moving away from being a browser extension seems like it would reduce the number of people who download it.
 Installing an extension is so easy (when it's signed), but every time I've used mitmproxy or other HTTP proxies, I've found it complicated to set up (though, I haven't used a proxy in a long time).
 Would it be possible, long term, to bundle the proxy as part of the web browser?
 I think it would be better to have an extension, even if it had limited functionality, but I don't know the details of how much effort that would take, so maybe it's not worth it.